 Past the bright blue door you’ll find bold pops of color, pristine white furniture, and gray marbled floors.
-And while staying at this container house you can wake up with the sun in your comfortable queen bed and brew a cup of coffee in the adorable kitchenette.
+And while staying at The Steel Pueblo you can wake up with the sun in your comfortable queen bed and brew a cup of coffee in the adorable kitchenette.
 Then, you’ll be ready for your day exploring the town or the nearby natural landscape.

 When you return from your day of adventures you’ll have lots of options.
 You can do a little stargazing out on the patio, soak up the warmth in the hot tub, or simply snuggle up on the bright yellow couch and watch a movie.